 To simulate pay for a CEO in a given year, we first simulate the performance metrics used by the firm in all the grants awarded in that year.
 It is possible for firms to use more than one performance metric for a given grant and to award several grants to the same CEO in a given year.
 We consider all metrics used for a given firm-year-CEO and simultaneously simulate all metrics for that year, while accounting for the joint distributional properties of the metrics.
 In particular, we assume a multivariate normal distribution for the vector of performance metrics used.
 For our main results, we set the mean of the multivariate normal distribution equal to last year's value of the respective performance metrics.
 We set the covariance matrix of the distribution equal to the sample covariance matrix of the performance metrics using five years of data prior to the grant year.
 We then simulate performance outcomes 10,000 times for each firm-year-grant-metric observation.
+In a robustness exercise, we set the mean of the multivariate normal distribution equal to the end of the year actual value of the performance metrics.

-&lt;sup>10 Holden and Kim (2017) offer valuation formulas for performance equity grants.
+&lt;sup>11 Holden and Kim (2017) offer valuation formulas for performance equity grants.
 Because we consider bonus and equity plans simultaneously, and need to obtain measures of conditional volatility of pay, we have to use simulation methods.

 We calculate simulated compensation by fitting the simulated performance metrics to the compensation contracts.
 Since performance is simulated at the firm-year-CEO-grant-metric level, we calculate the simulated compensation at the firm-year-CEO-grant-metric level.
 We then aggregate the metric-level compensation into the grant level based on information in Incentive Lab about the relation between the various performance metrics.
 Compensation contracts are either separable or non-separable contracts.
-Separable contracts allow CEOs to earn part of the bonus, RSU, or options grant even though some of the performance metrics do not meet their goal threshold, while non-separable contracts result in zero payout if any of the performance metric thresholds is not met.
+Separable contracts allow CEOs to earn part of the bonus, RSU, or option grants even though some of the performance metrics do not meet their goal threshold, while non-separable contracts result in zero payout if any of the performance metric thresholds is not met.
 Further, following Incentive Lab, we add the equally-weighted pay from all metrics in separable contracts to get total simulated pay at the grant level.
 For a CEO with more than one grant in a given year, we add simulated pay from all her grants.
 We add salary, other compensation, and discretionary bonus to the simulated pay values at the firm-year-CEO level and calculate the mean, variance, and skewness across the simulated values.